 - 7.2.40.1 Number of lots subdivided for rural residential purposes and size range.
 Area of land taken up for urban and rural residential purposes, rural industrial, rural tourist facilities, particularly in relation to land of high productive value.

-- 7.2.40.2 Changes to extent of residential development in rural areas (including rural-residential):
+- 7.2.40.2 Changes to extent of residential development in rural areas (including rural residential):

 - (a) exposed to cross-boundary effects;

 - (b) requiring servicing upgrade;

 - (c) exposed to natural hazards;

 - (d) affecting landscape and natural features;

 - (e) generating a contamination risk.

-The number and size range of allotments in rural zones available for plant and animal production purposes, including allotments created through amalgamation or the use of the subdivision averaging provisions.
+The number and size range of allotments in rural zones available for plant and animal production purposes.

-- 7.2.40.3 The number and size range of allotments subdivided for production activities other than plant and animal production, including allotments created through amalgamation or the use of the subdivision averaging provisions. - 7.2.40.4 Number of subdivision consents approved because of natural, historic and cultural preservation. - 7.2.40.5 Number of complaints associated with productive activities other than plant and animal production; and plant and animal production activities.
+- 7.2.40.3 The number and size range of allotments subdivided for production activities other than plant and animal production. - 7.2.40.4 Number of subdivision consents approved because of natural, historic and cultural preservation. - 7.2.40.5 Number of complaints associated with productive activities other than plant and animal production; and plant and animal production activities.